 How to: From a standing or seated position (in a chair works great!), inhale and sweep your arms out to your sides and overhead.
 As you exhale, turn your palms down and hinge at the hips to fold forward.
 Place your palms on your thighs and on your inhale press back up.
 As you rise, lift your arms back out to the sides and overhead.
 Repeat 6–10 times.
 On the final fold, release your hands toward the floor and let your head hang between your legs for 30 seconds.
 Come back up halfway and take a couple of breaths before pressing your palms into your thighs and rising all the way back up.

-Why this pose helps anxiety: Child’s Pose is a great way to calm your entire system.
+Why this pose helps anxiety: The forward bend and the proximity to the ground help calm your entire system.

 How to: Kneel on the floor.
 Touch your big toes together and sit on your heels, then separate your knees about as wide as your hips.
 Exhale and lay your torso down between your thighs.